 Design and Planning.
 The Committee will discuss with the senior executive, as well as the independent auditor and the Company’s management, the responsibilities, budget, staffing, planned scope of work and performance of the internal audit function.
 The Committee retains exclusive authority to review and approve the annual audit plan and material amendments thereto.

 Separate Meeting with Internal Audit Function. .
-The Committee will periodically meet separately with the internal audit function out of the presence of the Company’s management to discuss any issues that the Committee or the internal audit function believes warrant the Committee’s attention.
+The Committee or the Chair of the Committee will periodically meet separately with the internal audit function out of the presence of the Company’s management to discuss any issues that the Committee or the internal audit function believes warrant the Committee’s attention.
 The Committee will review any significant reports to the Company’s management prepared by the internal audit function and management’s responses.

 Quality Assurance: The Committee will oversee the evaluation of the performance and effectiveness of the Company’s internal audit function, including compliance with the Institute of Internal Auditors International Standards for the Professional Practice of Internal Auditing.